Language-Research-Technology/ldaca-website/content/news/posts/cultural-heritage/index.md

 <br>

-Below is an image of a Capell disc being digitised by the NFSA.
+Below is an image of a Capell disc being digitised by the {{< glossary_link display="NFSA" id="nfsa" >}}.
 This contains recordings of the parable of the Prodigal Son and the Lord's Prayer in the Bilua language of the Solomon Islands.
 Listen to [the recording via the Capell collection](https://dx.doi.org/10.4225/72/57C8509EEF364) in PARADISEC.

 <br>